 Please help us Speak Out to Save Lives!!

 SIX CHANCES for your team to win in TWO CATEGORIES!

 Veteran Winners (Teams who have placed 1st, 2nd or 3rd in either category in prior years)

 Rookie Winners (Teams who have never placed 1st, 2nd or 3rd in either category)

 **Prizes sponsored by the Pittsburgh Penguins Foundation.
-All monetary prizes will be given as a grant from the Pittsburgh Penguins Foundation directly to the winning school district to be earmarked towards enhancement of Teacher Sponsor departmental needs.
+All monetary prizes to the teachers will be given directly to the winning school district to be earmarked towards enhancement of Teacher Sponsor departmental needs.

-Opioid abuse across the country has evolved from direct abuse to a use/abuse in a variety of indirect ways, cross-pollinated with many recreational drugs of today.
-For this reason, we have decided to tackle a few deeper questions: Why do young adults choose to self-medicate?
+The COVID-19 pandemic has affected our world in unpredictable ways.
+As a result, virtual schooling and social isolation has had a catastrophic effect on mental health and has increased the risk for substance abuse.
+Overdoses and mental health crises are worsening, and our world continues to present challenges that require us all to reinvent our daily lives, routines, and goals.
+For this reason, we have decided to tackle a few deeper questions for the contest theme: Through these unsettling times, what are the everyday challenges young adults face this academic year, and why do young adults choose to self-medicate?
 How can young adults choose a safer coping method?
 One important message, that is much needed, is the fact that anyone can turn their bad decisions into good ones at any given moment.
-Here are some categories of general stressors that researchers have found may lead young adults to make bad choices.
+Here are some categories of general stressors that researchers have found may lead young adults to make bad choices through the pandemic.
 Teams may choose one of these categories, or choose one not listed below:

 HOW TO ENTER:

 - REGISTER!
 Fill out the TEAM REGISTRATION FORM for School/Individual or Team and notify school designated Teacher Sponsor, and turn in by March 12, 2021.